 The mists of time have veiled Aine’s lineage, yet some connection to the Sea God, Manannán Mac Lir is always present.
 In one version of Her story, She is the wife of Manannán Mac Lir.
 Others claim She is the Sea God’s daughter.
 Yet others say Aine was the daughter of Eogabail, a member of the Tuatha da Danaan, who was himself the foster son of Manannán Mac Lir.

 Aine, with long red hair held by a headband of fallen stars, was always seen wearing yellow, attire fitting for a Goddess associated with the sun and the moon.
 Her element is air.
 Her sacred animals are the red mare, rabbit and swan.

 Call on Aine for aide in love, fertility and prosperity.
 Ask for Her help in claiming your own power and in experiencing true joy in life.
 On Her sacred days, Midsummer and Lammas, feel Her presence as the Divine Feminine while meditating on your own divinity.
 May the Goddess of Light, Love and Fertility, who brings us the sun’s power and life force and the moon’s mystery, intuition and regeneration, be with you and protect you as you move through the days of your life.

 Judith Shaw, a graduate of the San Francisco Art Institute, has been interested in myth, culture and mystical studies all her life.
 Not long after graduating from SFAI, while living in Greece, Judith began exploring the Goddess in her artwork.
 She continues to be inspired by the Divine Feminine in all of Her manifestations.
 Originally from New Orleans, Judith now makes her home in New Mexico where she continues to paint and teach part-time.
-She is currently hard at work on a deck of Goddess cards.
 Her work, which expresses her belief in the interconnectedness of all life, can be seen on her website at http://judithshawart.com